 Seven stages, one rendering pipeline.

 A semester long progression through real time 3D graphics.
-Started as seven OpenGL and C plus plus assignments.
-Now ported to three.js so every stage runs in your browser.
+It began as seven C++ and OpenGL assignments, now ported to three.js so every stage runs in your browser.
 The arc moves from a basic shader to a fully lit scene with skeletal bone animation.

 A0, hello shader